innovation-growth-lab/alphafold-impact/src/alphafold_impact/pipelines/data_collection_oa/README.md

-# OpenAlex Incoming and Outgoing Citation Collection Pipeline
+# Data Collection OpenAlex Pipeline

 ## Overview
+This pipeline collects data from the OpenAlex API.

+This pipeline has multiple pipeline components to allow for:
-This pipeline is designed for collecting incoming (cites) or outgoing (references) citations for a given work using the OpenAlex API.
+   - collecting incoming (cites) or outgoing (references) citations for a given work using the OpenAlex API.
 The pipeline is structured to create two separate flows – `incoming_pipeline` and `outgoing_pipeline` – for collecting incoming and outgoing citations respectively.
 Additionally, it includes a `downstream_impact_pipeline` to assess the downstream impact of a work.
+   - retrieving works from specified related concept IDs and publication years.

-## Running the Pipeline
+## Running the OpenAlex Incoming and Outgoing Citation Collection Pipeline
 The pipeline can be executed in different modes based on the requirements:

 1. **Standard Run:**